fr-ser/scaffolding-management/README.md

 - make
 - nodejs (use a version manager like [asdf](https://asdf-vm.com/) or manually conform to the version in `.tool-versions`)
 - npm

+### Setup

+After the tools above are installed you can run `make install` to install all dependencies.

+Then run `make start-backend` and `make start-frontend` in different terminals.
+Now you can visit the URL shown in the frontend command to visit the page.